sailscastshq/docs.sailscasts.com/docs/klean-ui/components/tabs.md

   </template>
 </KleanPreview>

 The visual shape does not decide the semantics.
-If every settings item has its own URL or Inertia page, put the real links inside Tabs.
-Klean detects the anchors, skips the ARIA tab widget behavior, and applies `aria-current="page"` plus `data-state="active"` to the selected destination.
+If every settings item has its own URL or Inertia page, use `as="nav"` and put the real links directly inside Tabs.
+Klean skips the ARIA tab widget behavior and applies `aria-current="page"` plus `data-state="active"` to the selected destination.
 Reload, sharing, Back/Forward, prefetch, modified clicks, and open-in-new-tab remain native.

 <KleanPreview id="tabs-navigation" :source="settingsNavigation" filename="SettingsNavigation.vue">
   <template #preview>